sivepanda/advntur/README.md

 # advntur
-Open index.html to open the game.
+Unzip the folder and Open index.html to open the game.